JohnUrban/miniQV/README.md

 	-r	READS	: Required with -a. /Path/to/reads.fastq(.gz).
 			  Paired short reads can be analyzed separately, or concatenated into a single file.
-			  In the latter case, the optimal number of "split reads" reported for a read name is 2 instead of 1.
+			  In the latter case, the optimal number of split reads reported for a read name is 2 instead of 1.
 Here, 1 would indicate an orphaned read that had no splits.

 	-d	DATATYPE: Possible values are 'sr', 'pacbio', and 'nanopore'.
 Default = sr (short read, presumably high accuracy).